From lattice

 Output format: Working code fulfill contracts defined Level 4.
 Each component implemented within agreed boundary.
 Implementation reviewable against design -- reviewer check each component against Level 2 description, each interaction against Level 3 flow, each interface against Level 4 contract.

-If catch self writing function bodies before Level 5 approved -- STOP.
-Return current design level, present only output appropriate that level.
+STOP: If catch self writing function bodies before Level 5 approved -- return to current design level, present only output appropriate that level.

 | Task Complexity | Start At | Example |